HafeezSk786/InsurancePOC/ReadMe.txt

 3) FrontEnd Folder: This folder contains the Angular 13 project which contains the  front end logic to display the data from web api.

-I am not check in the "node_modules" folder.
+I am not checking in the "node_modules" folder.
 So I would request the team to do the following:

 a) Go to the copied angular directory.
 b) run "npm install" to get all the node_modules